 Each consumer has a budget constraint that allows him in every time period to buy exactly a single unit of the good offered by the merchants.
 He will do so only by visiting a single merchant.
 The utility gained from the consumption of this good exceeds the utility from not buying the good and saving the money for later consumption.
-In order to obtain the good any consumer $c \in C$ has to travel to a merchant $m \in M$, where the distance of this travel is measured by the "Manhattan distance" $d{c,m}$ between the locations on the lattice; the distance between two adjacent intersections is normalized to unity.
+Given the common shopping behavior of consumers it would be reasonable to set the length of a time period to be one week.
+In order to obtain the goods any consumer $c \in \mathcal{C}$ has to travel to a merchant $m \in \mathcal{M}$, where the distance of this travel is measured by the "Manhattan distance" $d{c,m}$ between the locations on the lattice; the distance between two adjacent intersections is normalized to unity.

 This distance imposes travel costs on consumers which reduces the attractiveness of visiting a merchant.
 As we will show below, consumers prefer card payments over cash payments.
 Let us for now assume that when deciding which merchant to visit the consumer has not yet decided which of the cards he holds will be used.
-In this case the more common payment cards the merchant and the consumer have, $\nu{c,s}$, the more attractive a merchant becomes.
-From these deliberations we propose to use a preference function for consumer $c \in C$ to visit merchant $m \in \mathcal{M}c$, where \mathcal{M}c denote the set of merchants a consumer considers to go to:
+In this case the more common payment cards the merchant and the consumer have, $\nu{c,m}$, the more attractive a merchant becomes.
+From these deliberations we propose to use a preference function for consumer $c \in \mathcal{C}$ to visit merchant $m \in \mathcal{M}c$, where $\mathcal{M}c \subset \mathcal{M}$ denotes the set of merchants a consumer considers to go to: